tldr-pages/tldr/pages/common/gradle.md

 `gradle build -x {{task_name}}`

-- Run in offline mode to prevent Gradle from accessing the network during build:
+- Run in offline mode to prevent Gradle from accessing the network during the build process:

 `gradle build --offline`